gamepad-coder/AutoHotkey_Projects/README.md

 ## About:

 The bulk of the code here is for a framework I wrote for AutoHotkey v1 to encapsulate its GUI (Graphical User Interface) commands inside classes and objects.
-It's far from complete in covering every GUI command and use case, but for my purposes it's proven to be time-saving and fairly robust.
+It's far from complete in covering every GUI command and use case, but for my purposes it has proven to be time-saving and fairly robust.

 I've tried to avoid using external libraries and low-level .dll calls to windows when possible, to make the framework easy to understand and easy to extend for those with a minor to modest background in programming (or for those coming from other languages).